spryffee/compliventory/docs/how-it-works.md

 | | personal data categories |

 The ⚖ booleans are **three-state**: *Unknown* (nothing recorded yet), *Yes*, and *No*.
-"No" is a finding in its own right, not an empty field — recording "this vendor does not process personal data" is a reviewable change like any other, and it is what stops the same question being asked again next quarter.
+"No" is a finding, not an empty field — recording it is a reviewable change like any other.

 ## Ownership: one owner, many delegates